 We are also developing a Sufentanil Single-Dose Tablet, or ARX-04, for the treatment of moderate-to-severe acute pain to be administered by a healthcare professional to a patient in settings of acute pain, such as on the battlefield, in the emergency room or in ambulatory care facilities.
 In December 2013, we completed an End-of-Phase 2 Meeting with the FDA to identify a Phase 3 program pathway forward for evaluation of ARX-04.
-This definition of the Phase 3 program allows us to continue to refine Phase 3 protocols with the FDA, with the goal of initiating Phase 3 trials for ARX-04 before the end of 2014.
+We have been notified by the Department of Defense that we have been offered a contract to provide funding for the development of ARX-04, including funding for the proposed Phase 3 studies.
+We are in the process of completing the initial contracting process with the DoD and are in negotiation to determine the amount and timing of the contract.
+Currently, we plan to defer the initiation of the trials until the contract is complete.
+However, if negotiations with the DoD become protracted, we may elect to initiate the first trial on our own rather than sustain additional delays.
+If current negotiations are successful, we believe the contract will provide significant funding for the development of ARX-04.
+Pending completion of the negotiation with the DoD for a contract to provide funding for the development of ARX-04, we plan to initiate the proposed ARX-04 Phase 3 program in the first quarter of 2015.